-Currently, we have three opportunities for student involvement at the McClung.
+Currently, we have four opportunities for student involvement at the McClung.

 Do you have another idea?
 We’d love to hear it!
 Contact Katy Malone, Curator of Academic Programs, at email@example.com.

 The McClung Museum houses seven graduate research assistantships (GRAs) in Archaeology, Arts & Culture,Collections Management, Museum Education, Malacology, Paleoethnobotany, and Academic Programs (university-level museum education).

 GRA positions are only available to students who have been accepted into a graduate program at the UT Knoxville.
 Per university policy, each position requires a 20-hour-per-week commitment for a nine-month appointment that is paid over the course of 12 months.

 Available positions are listed as early as January for the following academic year.
 Please check back for more details.

 The McClung Museum is looking for students who want to do more to support and influence their on-campus museum.
 Have fun and gain experience with leadership while starting something new at UT.
 The McClung Student Advisory Board will be open to all current UT students of good academic standing.
 To learn more, contact Sadie Counts at firstname.lastname@example.org.

 Applications for the student advisory board will close on August 28.